muskanvaswan/muskanvaswan/README.md

 More Importantly: I'm a Self Taught, web developer and have been one for around 2 years.

-However, I have been into coding since I was much younger, so there is the occasional appearance of algorithms, AI on my profile too.
+However, I have been into coding since I was much younger, so there is the occasional appearance of algorithms, AI and my recent obsession: Data Science on my profile too.
 I also love C++, but mostly end up working with Python

 # Languages and Frameworks